 I got my story as an ebook and printed book.
-Should I make an audiobook too?
+Should I publish an audiobook too?

 Maybe you ask yourself this question whenever you come across other authors’ audiobooks.
 The answer is short: If you have such an opportunity, YES.
 After all, the audio gives additional chances to reach a wider audience, which means more fans, popularity, and sales.